-- A. Submit in accordance with Division 1 full technical and descriptive shop drawing data on proposed materials and equipment as detailed in each section. - B. The Contractor shall verify that all equipment submitted can be delivered and installed within the time constraints of the construction period. - C. Include the manufacturer, type, style, catalog number, complete specification, certified dimensions, and description of physical appearance for each item and option submitted.
-Reproduction of catalog data sheets shall be clean and legible to show all details, including gauge of metal used. - D. Include only information on exact equipment to be installed, not general catalogs of the manufacturer.
-Where sheets show proposed equipment as well as other equipment, identify proposed equipment with rubber stamp arrow or similar concise method.
+- A. Submit in accordance with Division 1 full technical and descriptive shop drawing data on proposed materials and equipment as detailed in each section. - B. The Contractor shall verify that all equipment submitted can be delivered and installed within the time constraints of the construction period. - Include the manufacturer, type, style, catalog number, complete specification, certified dimensions, and description of physical appearance for each item and option submitted.
+Reproduction of catalog data sheets shall be clean and legible to show all details, including gauge of metal used.

-- E. Submit with each copy a transmittal letter verifying that all included equipment submittals have been carefully considered for quality, dimensions, function, and have been coordinated with the Drawings and Specifications.
+- D. Include only information on exact equipment to be installed, not general catalogs of the manufacturer.
+Where sheets show proposed equipment as well as other equipment, identify proposed equipment with rubber stamp arrow or similar concise method. - E. Submit with each copy a transmittal letter verifying that all included equipment submittals have been carefully considered for quality, dimensions, function, and have been coordinated with the Drawings and Specifications.
 Guarantee that proposed materials will meet or exceed the quality and function of those specified. - F. Include wire run and connection diagrams for all signal and/or low voltage systems, including floor plans. - G. Submittal Review: The submittal review process is a means to determine quality control.
 The action noted to be taken (or where conflicts with the contract documents are not noted) shall not be interpreted by the Contractor as automatic "change orders."
 Approval of the data for substitution and shop drawings shall not eliminate the contractor's responsibility for compliance with Drawings or Specifications, nor shall it eliminate the responsibility for freedom from errors of any sort in the data discovered prior to or after the review process.
-Deviations, discrepancies, and conflicts between the submittals and the Contract Documents shall be called to the Architect's attention in writing at the time of transmittal of the data. - H. Unless otherwise directed by Division 1, submittal data shall be in PDF format.
+Deviations, discrepancies, and conflicts between the submittals and the Contract Documents shall be called to the Architect's attention in writing at the time of transmittal of the data. - H. Unless otherwise directed by Division 1, submittal data shall be in a 3-ring plastic binder with a clear plastic sleeve and a project identification sheet inserted.
+Arrange submittals numerically with specification sections identified on divider tabs.
 All required sections shall be submitted at one time.
+If approved by owner and architect all submittals maybe transmitted electronically in PDF format.